emerone/Carsam/README.md

 ## Description

-Web-app for a garage with exotic nav, modal system for interactivities.
+Web-app for a garage designed with a particular nav and a modal system for interactivities.

 ## Getting Started

 ### Dependencies

-* A conextion is requir to execute the load the font and images.
+* Some images are stocked on an online server, as well as the font and the good map part.

 ### Installing